VCVRack/VCV-Prototype/README.md

 }
 ```

-The Vult API is slightly different from the JavaScript version.
-Check the Vult examples included with the plugin to learn how to use the language with the VCV-Prototype plugin.
+*The Vult API is slightly different than Prototype's scripting API.
+See `examples/template.vult` for a reference of the Vult API.*

 ## Build dependencies